-If you’re experiencing joint pain in your jaw and wonder how our dentist in Ellicott City can help in the treatment of your temporomandibular joint disorder (TMJ), we invite you to keep reading to learn more about diagnostic and treatment solutions from Julian Center for Comprehensive Dentistry.
+If you’re experiencing joint pain in your jaw and wonder how our dentist can help in the treatment of your temporomandibular joint disorder (TMJ), we invite you to keep reading to learn more about diagnostic and treatment solutions.

 Although a sore jaw is one of the most common symptoms of patients seeking TMJ/TMD treatment in Ellicott City, there may be other reasons for your discomfort as well.
 Some examples include gum disease, bone loss, or an infected tooth.
-Because of this, one of the first things a dentist will perform during the diagnostic phase is an x-ray, CT scan, or MRI depending on the suspected problem.
-At Julian Center for Comprehensive Dentistry, we utilize the latest scanning technologies to ensure precise diagnosis, so an accurate treatment plan can be developed.
+Because of this, one of the first things a dentist will perform during the diagnostic phase is an x-ray, CT scan, or MRI depending on the suspected problem. we utilize the latest scanning technologies to ensure precise diagnosis, so an accurate treatment plan can be developed.

 Our dental care team is committed to conservative dentistry as our first course of action when assisting patients with their oral health, and this philosophy carries into our treatment of TMJ/TMD disorders as well.

 Many people avoid visiting their dentist because they fear the only treatment for their TMJ/TMD is surgery.
 At Julian Center for Comprehensive Dentistry, we will always recommend non-surgical options as the first line of relief from your pain.
 These can vary from medications such as pain relievers and muscle relaxants to nondrug therapy, such as oral splints and mouthguards.
 We may also recommend some alternative medicine options such as acupuncture and relaxation techniques to help you learn to reduce the stress in your life and the tension in your jaw.